scottdunnflux/FluxS3Portal/README.md

 ### Security Model

-**Encrypted Tokens**: Share URLs use AES-encrypted tokens (30-day expiration) instead of plaintext credentials.
-Tokens are automatically generated when sharing and include all necessary credentials in a single encrypted parameter.
+**Encrypted Tokens**: Share URLs use AES-encrypted tokens with embedded 30-day expiration instead of plaintext credentials.
+Tokens are automatically generated when sharing and include all necessary credentials plus an expiry timestamp in a single encrypted parameter.

-**Cookie-Based Persistence**: After successful connection, credentials are stored as encrypted cookies with 30-day expiration.
-This allows users to bookmark clean URLs without credentials in the address bar.
+**Cookie-Based Persistence**: After successful connection, credentials are stored as encrypted cookies with 30-day browser expiration but NO embedded expiry timestamp.
+This dual-expiration model means:
+- Share URLs expire 30 days after creation (embedded timestamp)
+- Cookies expire 30 days after last save (browser expiration only)
+- Users who visit via an expired share URL can still access if they have valid cookies from a previous session
+- Ideal for infrequent visitors who may return months later

 **Automatic URL Cleanup**: When loading from a share URL (token or legacy format), credentials are automatically removed from the browser address bar using `history.replaceState()` after the page loads, preventing exposure in browser history.